liaohuqiu/liaohuqiu.github.io/_posts/blog/2013-09/2013-09-16-nginx-proxy-pass.md

 <h1> {{ page.title }} </h1>

-### 1. base ###
+### 1. about ###

-The `proxy_pass` directive sets the address of the proxied server and the URI to which location will be mapped.
+ 1. The `proxy_pass` directive sets the address of the proxied server and the URI to which location will be mapped.

     Here are some examples to show how the request URI will be mapped.

     The version of nginx:

         nginx version: nginx/1.4.2

     The server config:

         #server config
         server {
             listen        80;
             server_name   test.com;
         }

 ### 2. location without regular expression ###

-* * *

  1. If the `proxy_pass` directive is specified without a URI,